tritonuas/obcpp/README.md

 obcpp [config_directory] [config_type] [plane] [flight_type]
 ```

-- `config_directory`: path to the configs directory, relative to the current working directory
+- `config_directory`: path to the configs directory, relative to the current
+  working directory
-    - This should almost always refer to the `configs` directory at the root of the repository
+    - Usually this refer to the `configs` directory in the root of the repo
-- `config_file`: name of the config file (without the `.json` file extension) to use
+- `config_file`: name of the config file (without the `.json` file extension) to
+  use
-    - Currently this should either be `dev` for local development from inside the dev container, or `jetson` if you are running it on the Jetson
+    - Currently this should either be `dev` for local development from inside
+      the dev container, or `jetson` if you are running it on the Jetson
 - `plane`: name of the plane the obcpp is running on.
-    - This is used to determine what mavlink parameters should be uploaded to the plane.
+    - This is used to determine what mavlink parameters should be uploaded to
+      the plane.
 The only currently valid input is `stickbug`
 - `flight_type`: what kind of flight is being performed
-    - This is used to further specify what mavlink parameters should be uploaded to the plane.
-Current valid values are `sitl`, `test-flight`, or `competition`.
+    - This is used to further specify what mavlink parameters should be uploaded
+      to the plane.
+Current valid values are `sitl`, `test-flight`, or
+      `competition`.

 An example, running the program from the `build` directory on the sitl.